OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_metadata.rst

     :layout: interleave

 .. note::
-    Each system object must have a recorder explicitly attached in order for its metadata and options to be reorded
+    Each system object must have a recorder explicitly attached in order for its metadata and options to be recorded.

 Variable Metadata
 -----------------